chrismaltby/gb-studio-docs/docs/build.md

 Clicking the _Play button_ in the top right of the _Project Editor_ window will start a build of your game and once complete will open a new window where you can play your game.
 See [Keyboard Shortcuts](/docs/getting-started/keyboard-shortcuts) for details on how to play your game in the _Play Window_.

-## Build Terminal

-Clicking the _Project View Button_ and selecting _Build & Run_ will take you to the _Build Terminal_ where you can see a log of the project build.
-You also get to this screen by clicking the _Play_ button while a build is taking place.
-This screen will show you if there's any errors in your build to help you correct them.

 ## Build as ROM

 Clicking the _Export button_ and selecting _Export ROM_ will build your game and create a ROM file in your project's build folder as `$PROJECT_ROOT/build/rom/game.gb`.
 You can play this ROM file in any compatible emulator such as [OpenEMU](https://openemu.org/) or [KiGB](http://kigb.emuunlim.com/downloads.htm).